menu

 Overall, South Shore’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The citizens of South Shore have a very low rate of college education: just 9.10% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of South Shore has a very low overall level of education: only 8.17% of people over 25 hold a 4-year college degree or higher.

 The people who call South Shore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Shore residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in South Shore include Scottish, English, Irish, German, and European.